 We argue that this effort to transform the OrientDB SQL set of commands to a function with parameters is a good start for a uniform, universal treatment of data language (UDL).
 Most important in such a design are: the parameter for the basic operation (ADD, DEL, GET, UPD, LNK, IRT, LOG), and the parameter for the type of construct e.g. Database, Class, Property, Record, and Value.

 With that guideline in mind, SELECT becomes GET, INSERT and CREATE become ADD, TRUNCATE AND DELETE become DEL, UPDATE and ALTER become UPD.
 The current OrientDB package needs more programming effort to reach the state we described.
 But we foresee that it will be far more intuitive, user-friendly and easy to program than its SQL ancestor.

 Most of the functionality of OrientDB HTTP-JSON API is embedded in Mathematica.
 The user is able to work with OrientDB database in the native Wolfram Language environment.
-The DBAPI application project in general combines fundamental bult-in data structures, List, Rule, Association and Dataset of the Wolfram Language with the native JSON permanent storage, retrieval and manipulation mechanism of OrientDB database.
+Wolfram API application project in general combines fundamental bult-in data structures, List, Rule, Association and Dataset of the Wolfram Language with the native JSON permanent storage, retrieval and manipulation mechanism of OrientDB database.
 The project is open source and free, therefore it can be downloaded from those interested in building Mathematica application projects and those interested in porting data from RESTful services and NoSQL databases into Mathematica.

 For demonstration purposes, we have included here the following documentation pages in pdf format for the